Shepherdwhen/Mafioso-Bot/README.md

 Just after running the `start` command, hosts should set individual players' roles.
 This is done using the `role set <player> <role>` command.
 A list of already set roles can be viewed with the `role list` command. **These commands should always be run in a host-restricted channel or in DMs with the bot**, as players may learn others roles if they see the command.

 Once all players have roles, the `init` command will set up roles and channels with the relevant permissions for the game.
 It will also send a DM to all players informing them of their roles.
 If there is an issue, the `cleanup` command will remove all channels and roles so that the hosts can tweak roles.
 For convenience, the `reload` command will execute `cleanup` and `init` in order.
 Note that roles can still be changed with the `role set <player> <role>` command after `init` is run.
 This will not, however, change channel permissions.
+Because the `init` command also sends a DM to all players telling them their role, **roles that should not learn their true role should not be set.
+Set the fake role for that player instead.** You can change this back after `init` so that the player's true role appears in `role list`.

 The `killq add <player> [...<player>]`, `killq remove <player> [...<player>]` and `killq exec` commands can be used to manage the kill queue. `killq` alone will list the current kill queue.
 As well as these commands, the `kill <player> [...<player>]` and `revive <player> [...<player>]` commands can be used to instantly kill and revive players.